Negative Utilitarianism Won’t Take Us Where We Need to Go

 This topic is broad, and I don’t expect to do more than scratch the surface.

-Up until this point, intelligence and complexity has developed primarily through fecundity and conflict/challenge.
-Through fecundity new forms and new versions of forms are constantly created – and through challenge or conflict life adapts to develop new capabilities that give it a better ability to survive and reproduce – filling the future with either more versions of itself, or more permutations of its genetic line as it evolves.
+Up until this point, intelligence and complexity have developed primarily through fecundity and conflict/challenge.
+Through fecundity, new forms and new versions of forms are constantly created – and through challenge or conflict, life adapts to develop new capabilities that give it a better ability to survive and reproduce – filling the future with either more versions of itself, or more permutations of its genetic line as it evolves.

 Obviously, this kind of future planning and coordination is beyond the intelligence of apes of that era, but let’s suspect they got together and posited answers to those questions above.
 They might desire a future entity who could: